-“Higher-income nations are reducing the growth of defence budgets to accommodate domestic economic priorities, and lower-income nations are generally increasing defence spending to accelerate economic development” said report author Jack Midgley, Director with Deloitte Tohmatsu Consulting in Tokyo.
-“Development is re-shaping global security, as the defence capabilities of rich and poor countries begin to converge”.
+“Higher-income nations are reducing the growth of defense budgets to accommodate domestic economic priorities, and lower-income nations are generally increasing defense spending to accelerate economic development” said report author Jack Midgley, Director with Deloitte Tohmatsu Consulting in Tokyo.
+“Development is re-shaping global security, as the defense capabilities of rich and poor countries begin to converge”.

-“Defence budget realities are driving governments and defence companies to promote defence exports, but a mismatch may be growing between defence market supply and demand” added Midgley.
+“Defence budget realities are driving governments and defense companies to promote defense exports, but a mismatch may be growing between defence market supply and demand” added Midgley.

 Key Report Highlights:

 - The global economy is becoming less militarised, with defence spending absorbing smaller shares of GDP, labor and government expenses

 - While rich countries are less exposed to battle-related deaths and terrorism, they have become much more vulnerable to cyberattack than their less-developed neighbors